goldfishlaser/blog/_posts/2025-05-29-reprap-fest.md

 * Enjoyed trying out the Head(amame), which certainly did offer a great sound experience; I'd love to print myself some headphones someday! https://headamame.com/
 * V1 Engineering booth was a super cool time with great interactive demos, and I love that their stuff is mostly 3D printed! https://www.v1e.com/
 * Voron https://vorondesign.com/
+* The upside-down printer

 ## Final Thoughts
 I greatly enjoyed the festival and intend to visit it again, as well as the festivals which happen in other locations.
 An interesting idea they have for RepRap Fest is the idea of printing these little poker chips.
 The idea is to create little printed souvenirs that one can easily collect and store because they're all the same form factor.
 I wonder if this trend could catch on at DEFCON, and in any case, I think I'll try printing some poker chips for any festivals I go to now anyhow. :)

-I highly recommend the food at .
+I highly recommend the food at Himalayan Curry Kabob.
+Excellent menu options, great service, and everyone loved their food.
 ![image](https://github.com/user-attachments/assets/ff8e198e-bfbb-42c7-ac85-f7f2102808b5)